terwer/siyuan-plugin-publisher/README.md

 - Support publishing to Zhihu
 - Support for publishing to Hexo
 - Support for publishing to Notion
-- Support for Yuque,Cnblogs, Metaweblog, Typecho, WordPress
+- Support for Yuque, Cnblogs, Metaweblog, Typecho, WordPress
 - Support automatic generation of article aliases
 - Support for changing the default knowledge base